 Health Insurance, Portability and Accountability Act, 1996 (HIPAA): Public Law 104-191, 1996 to improve the Medicare program under title XVIII of the Social Security Act, the Medicaid program under title XIX of the Social Security Act, and the efficiency and effectiveness of the health care system, by encouraging the development of a health information system through the establishment of standards and requirements for the electronic transmission of certain health information.
 The Act provides for improved portability of health benefits and enables better defense against abuse and fraud, reduces administrative costs by standardizing format of specific healthcare information to facilitate electronic claims, directly addresses confidentiality and security of patient information – electronic and paper-based, and mandates “best effort” compliance.

 Incident Report: Refers to documentation of an event that varies from established policies and procedures for care or service.

+Indigent: an individual without Medicaid/HMP/other insurance that doesn’t have resources to pay for services.

 Limited English Proficiency (LEP): Means individuals who cannot speak, write, read or understand the English language at a level that permits them to interact effectively with health care providers and social services agencies.